transcend-io/cli/README.md

 # Manage at: https://app.transcend.io/infrastructure/api-keys
 # See https://docs.transcend.io/docs/authentication
 # Define API keys that may be shared across data silos
 # in the data map.
-When creating new data silos through the yaml
+When creating new data silos through the YAML
 # cli, it is possible to specify which API key should be associated
 # with the newly created data silo.
 api-keys: